 Attaching to masonry

 Make sure any moisture problems are completely solved.
 Also, if you live in termite country, consult with an ex terminator about applying pesticides.

-Clean the walls thoroughly to re move dirt & any loose paint.
-Then remove any trim or moldings around windows & doors.
-Caulk the joint between wall & floor, & coat the wall with a masonry sealer.
+Clean the walls thoroughly to re move dirt and any loose paint.
+Then remove any trim or moldings around windows and doors.
+Caulk the joint between wall and floor, and coat the wall with a masonry sealer.
 Use a sealer that's compatible with the insulation adhesive.

-Using wood furring strips the same thickness as the rigid insulation panels, cut pieces to fit the top & base of the wall, around windows, & in corners.
-Apply construction adhesive to the backs of the furring strips & nail them in place using concrete nails or a stud driver (powder-actuated fastening tool).
+Using wood furring strips the same thickness as the rigid insulation panels, cut pieces to fit the top and base of the wall, around windows, and in corners.
+Apply construction adhesive to the backs of the furring strips and nail them in place using concrete nails or a stud driver (powder-actuated fastening tool).

 Fit the panels tightly together, staggering vertical joints.
-Score panels with a utility knife & snap them to make cuts.
+Score panels with a utility knife and snap them to make cuts.

 Do not insulate over water pipes or they might freeze.
 Try to place loose insulation behind them.
 Fit the rigid panels tightly against them.
 Use foam insulation from a spray can to seal any openings not covered by the rigid panels.

 Foam insulating panels are flammable.
 Keep them away from flues.
 Use fire-resistant fiberglass instead.